jaimenj/obms/README.md

 ## Manual installation

 You need to install globally Composer and Bower for libraries management, both client and server libraries.
-You also need Apache2, PHP, Mysql or other compatible database with Doctrine databases.
+You also need Apache2, PHP, Postgres or other compatible database with Doctrine databases.

 Later clone and deploy in your local machine, execute this: